LazySeaHorse/JustDePic-JS/README.md

 3. **Review and edit** metadata for each image, or process in batch.
 4. **Download** your cleaned images (or a ZIP for batch mode).

+## Limitations

+- Supported file formats: JPEG, PNG, HEIC, WEBP
+- You can only edit _some_ metadata
+- Only EXIF data is removed for JPEG files

 ## 🛠️ Tech Stack

 - **HTML + JavaScript** (no frameworks)